edu-sharing/php-auth-plugin/Readme.md

 After you have a ticket, you will navigate the user to the edu-sharing UI so that they can select an element.
 `<base-url>/components/search?ticket=<ticket>&reurl=IFRAME`

-When the user picked an element, you will receive the particular element via JavaScript:
+When the user has picked an element, you will receive the particular element via JavaScript:
 ```js
 window.addEventListener('message', receiveMessage, false);
 function receiveMessage(event) {